rafaelbmateus/rafaelbmateus/README.md

 Works as a software engineer in architecture oriented to microservices.
 Currently, super focused on the Golang programming language and evolving DevOps skills.

-I'm founder and coordinator of [whiteStone_dev](https://whitestonedev.com.br/) (group of software developers from Pedra Branca - Palhoça), which aims to disseminate knowledge and encourage new developers.
+I'm founder and coordinator of [whiteStone_dev](https://whitestonedev.com.br/), which aims to disseminate knowledge and encourage new developers.

 More than 8 years with software development where I had experience with other programming languages such as Java, Ruby, Python, C#, PHP and Javascript.
 I highly values clean architecture, project organization and layout, agile development methods and eXtreme Programming practices.